 6. In WordPress Posts → Custom Post Fields, you can associate form fields with custom fields from your WordPress account.
 WordPress custom fields are displayed on the left and form fields on the right, through the dropdowns.

-7. Your email associated to the 123FormBuilder account will be automatically added in the WordPress Posts → Error Handling section.
+7. Your email associated with the 123FormBuilder account will be automatically added in the WordPress Posts → Error Handling section.
 In case the integration fails for a form users because of a bad network connection, you’ll be notified by email.
 You can change the email address at any time in this section.

 8. In the end, press Save.
 From now on, each submission will create a post on your WordPress blog.
 Check your WordPress account to see the results.
 In your 123FormBuilder account, go to the Submissions section of your online form to manage your entries.

-Whenever you want to adjust your settings, return to the application and press the Customize button to enter the customization lightbox.
+Whenever you want to adjust your settings, return to the application, and press the Customize button to enter the customization lightbox.